+48 (12) 619 87 33

 The choir consists of 85 artists.
 The choir participated in several famous Polish festivals (Vratislavia Cantans, Warsaw Autumn, Gaude Mater in Częstochowa) and festivals abroad (Festival de La-Chaise Dieu, Sagra Musicale Umbra, Maggio Musicale Fiorentino, Holland Festival, Edinburgh Festival, Flanders Festival, Biennale in Venice, Festival Gulbenkian de Musica, Festival Internazionale de Baalbeck, Festival van Vlaanderen, Festival de Lyon, Helsingfors Festspel-Helsinki Festival, Festiwal d’Art Sacré de Paris, Internazionales Brucknerfest Linz, Festival Internazionale di Roma, Festival Europäischer Musik, Eurofestival Religieuze Muziek Maastricht, Tamperen Savel Festival, Uluslararasi Istanbul Festivali, Athens Festival, Festival de Berlioz).
 From its first to the seventh edition the choir was involved in the Ludwig van Beethoven Easter Festival.
 During numerous tours abroad, the choir performed almost all over Europe and in Iran, Liban, Turkey, Canada, the USA and in countries of the former Soviet Union.
 The choir was the first Polish ensemble to perform in the Teatro alla Scala in Milan.

 The choir accompanied many European orchestras, amongst others, Wiener Symphoniker, Beethovenhalleorchester, Orchestre Radiotelevision Belge, Orchestra Sinfonica della Radiotelevisione Italiana di Roma, Orchestra dell’ Accademia Nazionale di Santa Cecilia di Roma, Orchestra dell’ Emilia-Romagna 'Arturo Toscanini' Parma, Orchestra Sinfonica Siciliana di Palermo, Stadtkapelle Dresden, Rundfunksinfonieorchester Berlin, Rotterdams Philharmonisch Orkest, Orchestre Philharmonique du Montpelier, Stockholm Philharmonic Orchestra, Limburg Symphonie Orkest Maastricht.
-The Philharmonic’s choir participated in great international events, such as celebration of the 10th anniversary of the pontificate of John Paul II, concert in Berlin on the occasion of the Reunification of Germany in 1995 (War Requiem by Benjamin Britten) and celebration of the 50th anniversary of the liberation of the Auschwitz-Birkenau concentration camp in 1995.
+The Philharmonic’s choir participated in great international events, such as celebration of the 10th anniversary of the pontificate of John Paul II and also in his Canonization Mass in Vatican (27th April 2014), concert in Berlin on the occasion of the Reunification of Germany in 1995 (War Requiem by Benjamin Britten) and celebration of the 50th anniversary of the liberation of the Auschwitz-Birkenau concentration camp in 1995.

 In 2004 along with the Ankara State Polyphonic Choir, London Philharmonic Choir and Mendelssohn Choir of Pittsburgh with Pittsburgh Symphony Orchestra, the choir took part in the Concert of Reconciliation in Vatican.